Blog

 Peptides are the building blocks of proteins like collagen and elastin, helping to firm and repair the skin.
 Growth factors are signaling proteins that encourage cellular repair and regeneration.
 Clinical studies have shown that combining microneedling with serums containing these types of ingredients can greatly improve the treatment’s effectiveness for concerns like acne scars and fine lines.
 Always look for clean formulas free from potential irritants to ensure your skin is only absorbing the good stuff.

-Where to Find Dermal Pens and Practitioners
+Finding Dermal Pens and Qualified Practitioners

 Whether you’re a skincare professional looking to add microneedling to your services or someone seeking treatment, knowing where to find quality devices and practitioners is key.
 Your skin deserves the best, so it’s important to source your tools and treatments from reputable places.
 This ensures you get the safety, support, and stunning results you’re looking for.
 Let’s walk through where to find trusted dermal pens and the certified experts who use them.